There are 5 basic tastes: sweet, sour, salty, bitter, and ‘umami’. Monosodium glutamate or ‘MSG’ is a food additive responsible for the umami taste.

 Ingredient labelling also applies to other added permitted glutamate food additives.
 These have the food additive code numbers 622 – 625.

-Also keep in mind that foods which don’t legally require labels, food served in cafes or restaurants, or when glutamates and glutamate salts are naturally present in a food or food ingredients (e.g. in yeast extract, or hydrolysed vegetable protein (HVP), don’t have to be labelled or declare MSG.
+Keep in mind some foods don’t legally require labels.
+Food served in cafes or restaurants, or when glutamates and glutamate salts are naturally present in a food or food ingredients (e.g. in yeast extract, or hydrolysed vegetable protein (HVP), don’t have to be labelled or declare MSG.

 Overall, MSG is well regarded as safe (and delicious) and as with most foods/food components, MSG almost certainly falls into the realm of ‘some is fine, don’t overdo it’.

 Tyler has a Bachelor of Nutrition and Exercise Sciences and completed his Masters of Dietetics through the University of Queensland after moving away from a long career in the fitness industry.
 As part of his education he worked with dietitians at the Brisbane Broncos rugby league club, is currently working with the Qld Women’s Rugby 7’s team, and has continued to follow his passion for performance nutrition.